rosettatype/legible-typography/_chapters/5-overview-of-research.md

 -   about 12 point for 9--10 year olds

-Question: Based on what you now know about how we read, can you suggest why it may not be a good idea to continue using larger sizes beyond about 10 years old?
+> Question: Based on what you now know about how we read, can you suggest why it may not be a good idea to continue using larger sizes beyond about 10 years old?
+{: .question }

 Research seems to support the advantage of larger print for younger children and some researchers argue that type sizes in children's